grzesiek/git_compound/README.md

 `gitcompound update [manifest]` -- updates project and lockfile

+If parameter `--perserve-lock` is present, lockfile will not be updated.

 ### check

 `gitcompound check [manifest]` -- checks for circular dependencies, conflicting dependencies